ztsrxh/DVANet/README.md

 # DVANet
-This is the implementation of the paper: [Depth-aware Volume Attention for Texture-less Stereo Matching]().
+This is the implementation of the work: [Depth-aware Volume Attention for Texture-less Stereo Matching](https://arxiv.org/abs/2402.08931).

 ## Introduction
 Stereo matching in large texture-less scenarios with perspective effect is challenging.
 In this paper, taking road surface as a typical scenario, we reveal the performance decrease due to the texture deterioration in natural images.